 If you plan to start a company in Greece, you should know how your business profits are going to be taxed.
 The general corporate tax rate is 24%.
-The Greek government is planning to reduce it to 22% starting in 2022.
+The Greek government is planning to reduce it to 22% starting.
 Some businesses like banks, credit institutions, and loan providers are subject to a 29% corporate tax.

 Like with individual income, worldwide corporate profits become a tax liability in Greece if the company is a resident.
 Non-residents pay taxes only on income that comes from doing business in Greece.

 Capital gains tax is also 24%.
 You will pay this tax if the business property or capital assets you own increase in value.

 If your business spends money on technological and scientific research — a healthcare corporation can be an example.
 Royalties, interest, and fees paid to the foreign affiliates of your company can be deducted, too.
 When it comes to deductible charity donations, Greek tax authorities decide on a case-by-case basis.

 You will need an experienced lawyer and accountant to navigate the recent changes in the Greek taxation rules and regulations.